Urdhva Dhanurasana: Upward Facing Bow Pose

-- Begin to press into your hands, drawing your shoulder blades down your back while keeping elbows in line with shoulders.
-Slightly lift your head so you can rest your crown on the floor.
-Pause and take a few breaths.
+- Draw your shoulder blades down your back while keeping elbows in line with shoulders.
+Press into your feet and hands equally.

-- Hold the pose as long as comfortable with a steady, long breath.
-Lower down and rest, repeating once more, or several times if you wish.
+- Hold the pose for up to a minute with a steady, long breath.
+Lower down and rest, option to repeat.

 Get the latest from Gaia